 It has been a privilege to have Alan as our Hush patron.
 We will be forever grateful for his unwavering support of Hush and the wisdom he imparted.
 Transforming healthcare culture with kindness and the arts has been our shared dream.

 Our thoughts are with Gay and the family in this time, knowing this remarkable and gifted man is very much loved, and knowing his collection of creative works, his legacy, live on.
 We’ll miss you very much, Hoppy.”

-Written by renowned Australian playwright, Alan Hopgood AM, the three dramatic plays, Hear Me, Do You Know Me? and What Matters tackle the biggest issues in the culture of health care today - bullying, communication and better patient outcomes.
+Written by renowned Australian playwright, Alan Hopgood AM, the three dramatic Hush Plays, Hear Me, Do You Know Me? and What Matters tackle the biggest issues in the culture of health care today - bullying, communication and better patient outcomes.

 Performed by recognised and award-winning Australian actors, the plays use real stories and case studies to highlight the issues faced by those working in health care, and the patients and families of those accessing it.

 To attend a performance or for booking enquiries please contact [email protected].

 And it’s funny.